Nimdy/voting-system-blockchain/README.md

-# voting-system-blockchain
+# voting-election-system-blockchain
-Blockchain idea for voting systems
+Blockchain idea for voting elections systems

 The voting process would begin by creating a decentralized ledger on a blockchain network to record all votes in real-time.
 This ledger would be maintained by a network of nodes that would work together to ensure the integrity and security of the voting process.